Diphtheria, tetanus, and acellular pertussis booster vaccine (Intramuscular)

 This vaccine comes with patient instructions.
 Read and follow these instructions carefully.
-Ask your doctor or nurse if you have any questions.
+Ask your doctor if you have any questions.

 You or your child may receive other vaccines at the same time as this one, but in a different body area.
 You should receive patient instructions for all of the vaccines.
 Make sure you understand all of the information and talk to your doctor or nurse if you have questions.

 It is important that you or your child receive all of the shots.
 Try to keep all scheduled appointments.
 Make another appointment as soon as possible if you or your child misses a dose of this vaccine.